 Injury and illness often mean a change in behavior.
 It always requires an emotional adjustment.
 Our psychologist is an expert in helping you and your family work through these changes.

 Rehabilitation Nurses –

-Our rehabilitaiton nurses have special knowledge and credentials validating their expertise in helping you to improve existing abilities, promote health and prevent further impairments.
-They will help you problem-solve through your disability and promote your safe return to your life.
+Our rehabilitation nurses have special knowledge and credentials.
+Their expertise is in helping you to improve your existing abilities, to promote health and to prevent further impairments.
+They will help you problem-solve through your disability and promote a safe return to your life.

 Physical Therapists –